ezsystems/ezplatform/doc/apache2/Readme.md

         # Access to repository images in single server setup
         RewriteRule ^/var/([^/]+/)?storage/images(-versioned)?/.* - [L]

-        # Makes it possible to place your favicon at the root of your eZ Platform instance.
+        # Makes it possible to place your favicon at the root `web` directory in your eZ instance.
         # It will then be served directly.
         RewriteRule ^/favicon\.ico - [L]
         RewriteRule ^/robots\.txt - [L]

-        # The following rule is needed to correctly display assets from eZ Platform / Symfony bundles
+        # The following rule is needed to correctly display assets from eZ / Symfony bundles
         RewriteRule ^/bundles/ - [L]

         # Additional Assetic rules for environments different from dev,